rubyatscale/packwerk-extensions/README.md

 packs/c                   VIOLATION
 ```

-## Architecture Checker
+## Layer Checker
-The architecture checker can be used to enforce constraints on what can depend on what.
+The layer checker can be used to enforce constraints on what can depend on what.

-To enforce architecture for your package, first define the `architecture_layers` in `packwerk.yml`, for example:
+To enforce layers for your package, first define the `layers` in `packwerk.yml`, for example:
 ```
-architecture_layers:
+layers:
   - package
   - utility
 ```